 The financial statements of AfriNIC Limited have been prepared on a historical basis.
+The financial statements are presented in Mauritian rupees ("Rs").

-The financial Statement of compliance
+Statement of compliance

 The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board (IASB).